Skip to Content

 • Take advantage of the city’s free trolleys, as a convenient alternative to finding beach parking.

-• Be prepared for heavy traffic, particularly in the downtown area, Coast Highway and on Laguna Canyon Road after the firework show.
+• Be prepared for delays.
+Traffic will be heavy, particularly in the downtown area, Coast Highway, and on Laguna Canyon Road after the firework show.

-• Beginning at approximately 5pm, the area of Heisler Park from the Rock Bench at Myrtle Street to the Rockpile Beach stairs at Jasmine Street will be closed to the public to allow for fireworks preparation.
+• Street Closures for Fireworks Preparation: Beginning around 5pm, Heisler Park from the Rock Bench at Myrtle Street to the Rockpile Beach stairs at Jasmine Street will be closed to the public.

 • Avoid drinking and driving, as the Laguna police are highly active on the 4th of July.
 Plan ahead to call an Uber or Lyft.